thq4n/component_creator/doc/USAGE_GUIDE.md

 **Solution**: If you have components generated with v0.0.4 or earlier, regenerate them with v0.0.5+ to get the correct theme extension references.

+#### 7. Variant-related errors

+**Solution**: If you're using components generated with v0.0.6+ and variants were not chosen, make sure you're not trying to use variant parameters that don't exist.

 ### Debug Mode

 For detailed debugging, you can modify the tool to add more verbose logging: